programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 [0x000008ba]>
 ```

-To make sense of this output, historians must become familiar with low-level machine instructions and how they operate within the architecture of the system they are studying—such as the 6502 processor in the Commodore 64.
+To make sense of this output, historians must become familiar with low-level machine instructions[^22] and how they operate within the architecture of the system they are studying—such as the 6502 processor in the Commodore 64.
 For example, the line `0x000008bc bee508 ldx 0x08e5,y` means “load the value from memory address 0x08e5 (offset by the Y register) into the X register.”
 Each line represents a discrete machine operation, and understanding these require learning a small set of core instructions (like `lda`, `sta`, `jsr`, `bne`) and how memory addresses and processor registers interact.
 While interpreting such code can be challenging at first, it opens up powerful avenues for understanding how software was constructed and modified in historical contexts.

-Similarly valuable is **RetroDebugger[^22]**, a visual debugger integrated with emulators for classic systems (such as the Commodore 64 and Atari 8-bit computers), enabling step-by-step exploration of vintage software execution and memory states.
-Platforms such as **RetroReversing.com[^23]** offer detailed tutorials, practical documentation, and a community environment designed to guide beginners smoothly into reverse engineering.
+Similarly valuable is **RetroDebugger[^23]**, a visual debugger integrated with emulators for classic systems (such as the Commodore 64 and Atari 8-bit computers), enabling step-by-step exploration of vintage software execution and memory states.
+Platforms such as **RetroReversing.com[^24]** offer detailed tutorials, practical documentation, and a community environment designed to guide beginners smoothly into reverse engineering.

 For visualizing and interpreting binary file structures, the **ImHex Patterns Repository** provides structured templates that simplify complex file format analysis, supporting a clearer, guided understanding of digital files.
-Furthermore, web-based emulators like **JS99er[^24]**—a TI-99/4A emulator accessible directly from any browser—allow historians immediate, authentic interaction with historical software.
+Furthermore, web-based emulators like **JS99er[^25]**—a TI-99/4A emulator accessible directly from any browser—allow historians immediate, authentic interaction with historical software.

 Together, these resources significantly reduce barriers to entry, fostering an open, collaborative community around reverse engineering.
 This introductory exploration serves as a foundation, underscoring that much remains to be discovered through reverse engineering.
 With tools and case studies like those presented here, historians are well-positioned to expand their digital literacy, enrich their interpretations, and actively contribute to preserving and understanding our digital past.